varlackc/QA-Distro-Packages/ReadMe.md

 The package will be tested, and a report will be made of any additional issues or changes required.

+## Notes:
+It is important to mention that the required package fullfils its dependencies criteria or any compatibility issues.

 # Document Future State for How Distro QA's Packages

 ...
 To Be Determined ...